 Now that our post boosting automation is looking at Instagram content, we can set the conditions to something like this.

-This post boosting automation now says any Instagram post that gets over 200 likes OR gets more than 120 comments will be auto boosted.
+This post boosting automation now says any Instagram post that gets over 200 likes OR gets more than 120 comments will be auto promoted.
 Now we can customize the placements to only run the ad in the news feed.

 To sum this auto post boosting rule up, it will auto boost any Instagram post to the Facebook news feed that gets more than 200 likes OR more than 120 comments.